Matthew-Hsu/PiPass/README.md

 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

 This does not showcase a complete list of features, but it gives a sense in what PiPass looks like: <a href="https://www.youtube.com/watch?v=ttoDlpEBqBU" target="_blank">PiPass Video Overview</a>.
 The video shown is based on PiPass 1.4, however the general work-flow is relatively the same as in PiPass 1.52 with some minor differences.

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

+## Master Branch Updates
+Please use 'PiPass Update' to receive the following changes that were implemented after PiPass 1.52:

+* User interface tweaks.
+* 'PiPass Settings' uses JQuery form validation instead of HTML5 form validation.
+* HTML code cleanup.

+<strong><a href="#table-of-contents">[Back to Top]</a></strong>